Mattjdlewis/Device-Handlers---SmartThings/README.md

 # Device-Handlers---SmartThings

-Personal device handlers used for Samsung SmartThings
+* Here you will find my Personal Device Handlers used for Samsung SmartThings *

+- All Come With a Come with detailed explination of features
+- Personal touches brings things like Tile iCon changes
+- Collection of tasmota enabled Device Handlers
+- Basic and Advanced Type Handlers
+- Brands like Sonoff, Tuya, Smartlife etc
+-